vladmunteanu/starlette-jsonapi/docs/source/tutorial.rst

 1. Defining serialization / deserialization
 -------------------------------------------
-We then define how our resources should serialize / deserialize, by subclassing ``JSONAPISchema``, which is an extended version of a `marshmallow-jsonapi`_ Schema, with support for `starlette`_ route generation.
+We then define how our resources should serialize / deserialize, by subclassing :class:`starlette_jsonapi.schema.JSONAPISchema`, which is an extended version of a `marshmallow-jsonapi`_ Schema, with support for `starlette`_ route generation.

 Let's take Article as an example: